Atharva3097/I-m-Beside-You/README.md

 - If the “registration” logic breaks, the entire app may fail
 - Updates are risky and hard to manage

-To solve this, we developed an **AI-driven microservices conversion assistant**.
+To solve this, I developed an **AI-driven microservices conversion assistant**.

 ---